TEAM-ERA/Emergency-Responce-Admin/README.md

 * Run the command **npm install** to install all the dependencies needed to run the tool

 **Adding firebase to the project**
+Create a new project in firebase and name it **Emergency Responce Assistance**  if you have created it yet.

-**Note: The firebase project must the same as the
+**Note:** The firebase project must the same as the
-Emergency Response Assistance:Mobile App**
+Emergency Response Assistance:Mobile App
 * Add a web app in your firebase console.
 * Generate a new private key for you web project.
 A json file will be downloaded.
 * Open the json file and move the content to **[config/credentials.json](config/credentials.json)**